fmerg/pymerkle/docs/target/source/index.rst

 *************

 Interior nodes are in general not stored in memory and no concrete links are established between them.
-The tree structure is determined by the function which computes intermediate states on the fly and is essentially the same `RFC 9162`_ (Section 2).
+The tree structure is determined by the function which computes intermediate states on the fly and is essentially the same as `RFC 9162`_ (Section 2).
 It turns out to be that of a binary
 `Sakura tree`_ (Section 5.4).